On the business of Design: Design is a job

 The question your about page should answer is this: Which problems do you solve for your customers?
 Don’t talk all the time about your product, your service, or your business because nobody’s interested.
 Talk about your prospect’s problems.
 Explain how you solve these problems.
 Tell your readers how much happier they’ll be if they let you solve their problems.

-Gain the trust of your customer.
+Gain the trust of your customers.
 Show them you are not bullshitting or wasting their time.
 Get personal.

 When you engage emotion and the senses, people get transported to a different world.
 Allow prospects to experience working with you, and their defenses against sales pitches are lowered.